pytrackdat/pytrackdat/example/README.md

 ### Testing the Site

-We should explore the site, clicking on the single-entry add buttons for each table and making sure it behaves as expected.
-If any issues arise, edit the design file to correct them and re-generate the site.
+We should explore the database, clicking on the single-entry add buttons for each table and making sure it behaves as expected.
+If any issues arise, edit the design file to correct them and re-generate the database.

 ## Deploying the Final "Production" Site

-Once the design file and the resulting site are finalized, a "production" version of the site should be generated.
+Once the design file and the resulting site are finalized, a "production" version of the database should be generated.
 In this case, "production" means "ready to use with actual data".

 For instructions on how to deploy, see the guides on